Southwestern Pennsylvania

 Established in 1927, Butler County Historical Society's main goal was to preserve the history and culture of the county.
 Back in 1927 a group of locals of the county met to discuss what contiburtion they could make to portray the history of their society.

-The Indiana County Historical & Genealogical Society in western PA serves a largely rural area noted for its forest and mineral resources and its scenic beauty.
+The Indiana County Historical & Genealogical Society in western PA serves a largely rural area noted for its forest, mineral resources, and scenic beauty.
+In 1938, the Indiana County Historical & Genealogical Society was founded as a private membership organization.

 Once considered New Castle’s “best kept secret”, the word is out on the Hoyt Institute of Fine Arts and its vision to “provide the best possible arts to the greatest number of people”!